We're pleased to offer a variety of free professional development opportunities.

 - Module 3: Evaluating Different Types of Online Sources

-This course will run August 18 to October 15.
+This course will run November 17 to January 5.
 Click here to enroll in the course.

 Basics of Evaluating Online Sources